 Controller: the natural or legal person, public authority, service, agency or any other body which, alone or jointly with others, has decision-making powers with respect to the Processing.
+[Source: Article 2 of the Convention]

 Data breach: any accidental or unauthorised access to, destruction, loss, use, modification or disclosure of Personal data due to a violation of the principle of data security.
+[Source: Article 7 of the Convention]